Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Picture

 Purpose: This exercise demonstrates the animal will take a treat politely.
 The handler may provide the treats to be offered to their own animal, and may take steps to calm the animal if the animal becomes over stimulated.
-The handler may choose not to have the animal take the treat.
+The handler may choose not to have the animal take the treat and the team will not be scored lower for refusing a treat.
 If the animal takes the treat, it must do so gently.

 Procedure: The evaluator will ask the handler if they can give the animal a treat.
 They will then give the treat to the animal, assuming the handler says yes.